 Higashiyama Hot Spring at Fukushima Prefecture and Ginzan Onsen in Yamagata Prefecture are both onsen resorts that offers beautiful ryokan and authentic onsen experiences.
 The Ginzan Onsen is one of the most beautiful onsen resorts in Japan!
 It has multi-storey wooden inns that follows a combination of traditional Japanese and Western elements.
 It’s historical architecture dates back to the late Showa period that unleashes a nostalgic vibe.

 The hot spring water is colourless containing sulfate, sodium chloride, and with the scent of hydrogen sulfide.
-The strikingly beautiful onsen town was featured on the set of the 1983 highly acclaimed Japanese soap opera, Oshin – the most watch Japanese soap opera in Japanese history.
+The strikingly beautiful onsen town was featured on the set of 1983 highly acclaimed Japanese soap opera, Oshin – the most watch Japanese soap opera in Japanese history.

 Visit Tohoku Japan – Savour Local Cuisine

 Take comfort in some of Tohoku’s signature foods in the cold winter.
-Yonezawa Beef, Hinai Jidori Chicken (Top 3 ranking chicken in Japan) and of course, the Sanriku Oysters are must try when you are in the region.
+Yonezawa Beef, Hinai Jidori Chicken (Top 3 ranking chicken in Japan) and of course, the Sanriku Oysters are must-try when you are in the region.

-You must also not miss Aomori’s delicious tuna, Miyagi Oysters and Cracker Soup as well as Akita Hot Pot (perfect for winter time), Snow crab from Niigata prefecture and Yamagata’s Chicken Ramen!
+You must also not miss Aomori’s delicious tuna, Miyagi Oysters and Cracker Soup as well as Akita Hot Pot (perfect for wintertime), Snow crab from Niigata prefecture and Yamagata’s Chicken Ramen!

 We hope we have interested you enough to visit Tohoku Japan this winter!
 Make sure you download the DISCOVER TOHOKU JAPAN App before your visit.
-This is a tourist travel app that offers multi-language guides for sightseeing tour around the Tohoku region Northeast 6 prefectures and Niigata prefecture.
+This is a tourist travel app that offers multi-language guides for a sightseeing tour around the Tohoku region Northeast 6 prefectures and Niigata prefecture.
 For more insights on Tohoku’s winter attractions, please visit here.